Dr. Daniel Jubert

 High School Principal

-Hailing from Edmonton, Canada, Mr. Peter Thorpe has been an upper school principal and vice-principal at three different international schools over the past 19 years.
-Working in Germany, China, and the UAE, Mr. Thorpe brings a wealth of upper school leadership experience and knowledge to the position.
+Hailing from Edmonton, Canada, Peter Thorpe has been an upper school principal and vice-principal at three different international schools over the past 19 years.
+Working in Germany, China, and the UAE, he brings a wealth of upper school leadership experience and knowledge to the position.

-During his educational journey, Mr. Thorpe discovered what he believes to be the incredible value of an international education, allowing students and teachers to tackle real-world issues from multiple, global perspectives.
+During his educational journey, Peter discovered what he believes to be the incredible value of an international education, allowing students and teachers to tackle real-world issues from multiple, global perspectives.

 Technology Director